ISISComputingGroup/ibex_developers_manual/NIMA-Trough.md

 The NIMA Trough IOC is not compatible with versions of the VI that are older than 2019-02-15.
 Ensure you update and VI drivers you have locally from source safe.
 Updated drivers should be available on DEMO.

+## Simulation

+When not connected to a physical device the NIMA Trough VI has an example data file (graph plot) and will respond to record processing.
+This allows you to observe some of the state and field behaviour.
+For example, you can process opening the barriers, and the VI will indicate the barriers are opening.

 # Troubleshooting

 ## Unable to start a run